FST Level 1 Practitioner

 National Academy of Sports Medicine (NASM) Personal Trainer

 Kaita Mrazek's first domain of movement is dance.
 She received degrees in Dance and Psychology and went on to pursue dance as a career.
-Along the way, she experienced the toll of long rehearsals on her body and was drawn to Pilates and Yoga as a way to rehabilitate and condition her body for the longevity of her dance career.
+Along the way, she experienced the toll of long rehearsals on her body and was inspired to explore a variety of movement practices to rehabilitate and condition her body for the longevity of her dance career.
 She eventually came to realize that these practices also awakened an understanding of acceptance and compassion for her body.
 She is now just as passionate about helping others find this appreciation in their own lives.

 Kaita is committed to continuing education.
 She is a regular student on Pilates Anytime, and as a result, has the good fortune to regularly study with renowned Pilates instructors from around the world.